-- 1. When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Band through Leech Lake Gaming shall forward to the National Indian Gaming Commission a completed application for employment and conduct the background investigation and make the determination referred to in subsection D of this section. - 2.
-The Band through Leech Lake Gaming shall forward the report referred to in subsection F of this section to the National Indian Gaming Commission within 60 days after an employee begins work or within 60 days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission. - 3.
-The gaming operation shall not employ as a key employee or primary management official a person who does not have a Band license after 90 days.
+1. When a key employee or primary management official begins work at a gaming enterprise authorized by this ordinance, the

+Community Council or its delegate shall forward to the National Indian Gaming Commission a completed application for employment and conduct the background investigation and make the determination referred to in subsection D of this section.

+2. The Community Council or its delegate shall forward the report referred to in subsection F of this section to the National Indian Gaming Commission within 60 days after an employee begins work or within 60 days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission.

-4. With respect to key employees and primary management officials, the Band through Leech Lake Gaming shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment.
+3. The gaming enterprise shall not employ as a key employee or primary management official a person who does not have a Community license after 90 days.